HailToTheSnail/Pokemon-Campaign-Notes/content/Pokémon World/Jobs/Pokémon Rangers.md

 While many Pokémon Rangers choose to train their own Pokémon to accomplish their peacekeeping duties, some Rangers find the use of a Poké Ball hinders their connection to Pokémon and use a device known as a Capture Styler instead.
 This makes it so that a Pokémon Ranger doesn't require their own Pokémon, and can instead, befriend nearby wild Pokémon to accomplish their mission objectives.

 ## Uniform
-Pokémon Ranger uniforms vary from region to region, each uniform tailored to suit the climate their peacekeeping duties occupy.
+Pokémon Ranger uniforms vary from region to region, each variety of uniform tailored to suit the climate their peacekeeping duties occupy.
 The standard uniform

 - Dry -
 - Continental -